 We redeemed all of our outstanding Notes prior to March 31, 2010.
-We have also cancelled approximately 8% of our outstanding subordinate voting shares under the NCIB.
+We have also cancelled approximately 8% of our outstanding subordinate voting shares since the NCIB was filed in July 2010.

 Standard and Poor's provides a corporate credit rating on Celestica.
 This rating is not a recommendation to buy, sell or hold securities and may be subject to revision or withdrawal at any time by the rating organization.
 A rating does not comment as to market price or suitability for a particular investor.
-At June 30, 2011, our Standard and Poor's corporate credit rating is BB, with a stable outlook.
+At September 30, 2011, our Standard and Poor's corporate credit rating is BB, with a stable outlook.
 A reduction in our credit rating could adversely impact our future cost of borrowing.